Symantec Ghost 10

 This section describes the effect this change has on the DSR partition.

-Ghost is a program used to create backup images of entire partitions
+Ghost is a program used to create backup images

 or disks, and is particularly useful for backing up your operating system partition.